 BA Economics, University of Puget Sound

-Jacob Gellman is a PhD student in Economics and Environmental Science.
-His research focuses on the economics of land use, wildfire, and housing.
-Current projects assess the welfare damages of wildfire smoke for outdoor recreation, wildfire risk modeling and homeowners insurance regulation in California, the effects of wildfire insurance on housing development, and estimation of welfare change from affordable housing policy.
+Jacob Gellman is a PhD candidate in Economics and Environmental Science.
+His research focuses on the economics of wildfire, land use, and housing.
+Current projects assess the welfare damages of wildfire smoke for outdoor recreation, wildfire risk modeling and homeowners insurance regulation in California, the effects of affordable housing quotas on housing markets, and other wildfire- or housing-related topics.

 Environmental and natural resource economics, urban economics

 Andrew Plantinga (Social Science Group)